bartkl/bartkl.github.io/_posts/2021-07-04-the-losing-player-doubles-game-a-mathematical-proof.md

 Looking at it this way, we can normalize all possible ratios such that all common divisors are factored out, leaving a single representative pair.
 The pair \\((1, 3)\\) will represent the ratios \\(1:3\\), \\(20:60\\), and so on.

-So, any round can now be represented by a single pair of numbers.
+So, any round can now be represented by a single pair of numbers which are coprime (i.e. don't share any divisors).
 It's time to build our tree.

 Recall that backtracking from a given round leads to exactly two preceding rounds that could have happened.
 This is why the binary tree is a perfect visualization.
 On row \\(0\\), we have the root node \\(1,1\\), which means the game has ended.
 On row \\(1\\), there's two child nodes which each represent a possible preceding round.
 And so forth.